Free Engineering Tool

 For many air-bending applications, inside radius is related to die opening and material thickness.

-Straight length from one edge to the tangent point of the bend.
+Straight length from the inner edge of the sheet to the bend tangent point — equivalent to the 'inside leg' in flat pattern terminology.

-Straight length on the other side of the bend, also measured to the bend tangent.
+Inside leg on the opposite side of the bend, also measured from the inner edge to the bend tangent.

 Bend Calculation Result